Screenshots may differ slightly depending on software version.

 This simpler model scores very high on all measures of R-squared, but it falls a bit short of what was achieved in the model derived from the backward regression.

-Finally, go back to Model, re-set Process Order to Linear and go to Autoselect… to try the last model Selection option offered by Design-Expert: Stepwise (be sure to also choose p-value as your criterion).
+Finally, go back to Model, re-set Process Order to Linear and go to Autoselect… to try the last model Selection option offered by Stat-Ease: Stepwise (be sure to also choose p-value as your criterion).
 Note, AIC and BIC are newer model criterion that we will use in future tutorials.

 As you might infer from seeing both Alpha in and Alpha out now displayed, stepwise algorithms involve elements of forward selection with bits of backward added in for good measure.
 For details, search program Help, but consider this – terms that pass the alpha test in (via forward regression) may later (after further terms are added) become disposable according to the alpha test out (via backward selection).
 If this seems odd, look back at how factor B’s p-value changed depending on which other factors were chosen with it for modeling.
 To see what happens with this forward-selection method, press Start, Accept, and then ANOVA again.
 Results depend on what you do with Alpha in and Alpha out – both which default back to 0.1000.
 With the defaults, the same model is selected by this method as the backwards selection chose.